Aliases for CARM1 Gene

 GeneCards Summary for CARM1 Gene

-CARM1 (Coactivator-Associated Arginine Methyltransferase 1) is a Protein Coding gene.
-Among its related pathways are Developmental Biology and Apoptotic Pathways in Synovial Fibroblasts.
-GO annotations related to this gene include protein homodimerization activity and transcription regulatory region DNA binding.
-An important paralog of this gene is PRMT6.
+CARM1 (Coactivator Associated Arginine Methyltransferase 1) is a Protein Coding gene.
+Diseases associated with CARM1 include Spinal Muscular Atrophy and Otopalatodigital Syndrome, Type I. Among its related pathways are Androgen receptor signaling pathway and Apoptotic Pathways in Synovial Fibroblasts.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and transcription regulatory region DNA binding.
+An important paralog of this gene is PRMT2.